turingschool/curriculum/source/projects/revenge_of_idea_box.markdown

   ideas by Quality.
 The default sort should be descending ("genius" -> "plausible" -> "swill"), and clicking the sort a second time should reverse it.
 The Idea list should be sorted client-side without reloading the page.

+### Rubric

+### 1. Features

+* 4: All of the base expectations were completed and as well as one or more extensions
+* 3: All of the base expectations were met
+* 2: Missing one or two features from the base expectations
+* 1: Missing more than two base expectations and/or the application is not deployed and working in production

+### 2. User Interface

+* 4: The application is pleasant, logical, and easy to use
+* 3: The application has many strong pages/interactions, but a few holes in lesser-used functionality
+* 2: The application shows effort in the interface, but the result is not effective
+* 1: The application is confusing or difficult to use

+### 3. Testing

+* 4: Project has a running test suite that exercises the application at multiple levels including JavaScript tests
+* 3: Project has a running test suite that tests and multiple levels but fails to cover some features
+* 2: Project has sporadic use of tests and multiple levels
+* 1: Project did not really attempt to use TDD

+### 4. Rails Style

+* 4: Developer is able to craft Rails features that make smart use of Ruby, follow the principles of MVC, and push business logic down where it belongs
+* 3: Developer generally writes clean Rails features that make smart use of Ruby, with some struggles in pushing logic down the stack
+* 2: Developer struggles with some concepts of MVC and pushing logic down the stack
+* 1: Developer shows little or no understanding of how to craft Rails applications

+### 5. Ruby Style

+* 4: Developer writes code that is exceptionally clear and well-factored
+* 3: Developer solves problems with a balance between conciseness and clarity and often extracts logical components
+* 2: Developer writes effective code, but does not breakout logical components
+* 1: Developer writes code with unnecessary variables, operations, or steps which do not increase clarity
+* 0: Developer writes code that is difficult to understand

+### 6. JavaScript Style

+* 4: Developer writes code that is exceptionally clear and well-factored
+* 3: Developer solves problems with a balance between conciseness and clarity and often extracts logical components
+* 2: Developer writes effective code, but does not breakout logical components
+* 1: Developer writes code with unnecessary variables, operations, or steps which do not increase clarity
+* 0: Developer writes code that is difficult to understand